databricks/databricks-sql-python/CONTRIBUTING.md

 Some of these of these tests fail currently.
 We're working on getting relevant tests passing and others skipped.
 The tests that we've already reviewed and verified are decorated with a pytest marker called `reviewed`.
 To only run these tests and check for regressions, you can add `-m reviewed` to the invocation command above.

+These tests require two schemas exist in your catalog:
+- An empty schema which can have an arbitrary name.
+It is configured in the SQLAlchemy --dburi
+- An empty schema named `test_schema`

 ### Code formatting

 This project uses [Black](https://pypi.org/project/black/).